-Labour has avoided a “wipeout” and will use Corbyn to boost support – McDonnell | LabourList
+Labour has avoided a “wipeout” – but media have distorted Jeremy, says McDonnell | LabourList

-Labour has avoided a “wipeout” and will use Corbyn to boost support – McDonnell
+Labour has avoided a “wipeout” – but media have distorted Jeremy, says McDonnell

 John McDonnell mounted a staunch defence of Jeremy Corbyn this morning after Labour posted a series of local election losses in early results.